 The lecture sequence will be presented in a systematic fashion with accompanying overheads to facilitate organization and understanding of the lecture material.
-Lecture outlines and other course materials are provided online and are to be brought to each class to facilitate information integration.
+Significant emphasis will be placed upon physiological processes, where appropriate, with an aim toward an appreciation for the integration of various physiological processes.

-The laboratory is designed to give the student a "hands on" appreciation for the anatomical considerations being discussed in lecture and to familiarize the student with some of the more basic physiological considerations as they relate to gross anatomy.
+The laboratory is designed to give the students a "hands on" appreciation for the anatomical considerations being discussed in lecture and to familiarize the student with some of the more basic physiological considerations as they relate to gross anatomy.
 The laboratory period will also be used for lecture purposes.